juxor/afaq/markdown/secH2.md

-bourgeois strata of workers, namely the _"labour aristocracy."_ Marx, for example, talked about the trade unions in Britain being _"an aristocratic minority"_ and the _"great mass of workers . . . has long been outside"_ them (indeed, _"the most wretched mass has never belonged."_) [**Collected Works**, vol. 22, p.
-614] Engels also talked about _"a small, privileged, 'protected' minority"_ within the working class, which he also called _"the working-class aristocracy."_ [**Op.
-Cit.**, vol. 27, p.
+bourgeois strata of workers, namely the _"labour aristocracy."_ Marx, for example, talked about the trade unions in Britain being _"an aristocratic minority"_ and the _"great mass of workers . . . has long been outside"_ them (indeed, _"the most wretched mass has never belonged."_ ) [ **Collected Works** , vol. 22, p.
+614] Engels also talked about _"a small, privileged, 'protected' minority"_ within the working class, which he also called _"the working-class aristocracy."_ [ **Op.
+Cit.** , vol. 27, p.
 320 and p.
-321] Lenin approvingly quotes Engels arguing that the _"English proletariat is actually becoming more and more bourgeois, so that this most bourgeois of all nations is apparently aiming at the possession of . . . a bourgeois proletariat **alongside** the bourgeoisie."_ [quoted by Lenin, **Collected Works**, vol. 22, p.
+321] Lenin approvingly quotes Engels arguing that the _"English proletariat is actually becoming more and more bourgeois, so that this most bourgeois of all nations is apparently aiming at the possession of . . . a bourgeois proletariat **alongside** the bourgeoisie."_ [quoted by Lenin, **Collected Works** , vol. 22, p.
 283] Like Lenin, Engels explained this by the dominant position of Britain within the world market.
-Indeed, Lenin argued that _"a section of the British proletariat becomes bourgeois."_ For Lenin, imperialist _"superprofits"_ make it _"**possible to bribe** the labour leaders and the upper stratum of the labour aristocracy."_ This _"stratum of workers-turned-bourgeois, or the labour aristocracy, who are quite philistine in their mode of life, in the size of their earnings and in their entire outlook . . . are the real **agents of the bourgeoisie in the working-class** movement, the labour lieutenants of the capitalist class."_ [**Op.
-Cit.**, p.
+Indeed, Lenin argued that _"a section of the British proletariat becomes bourgeois."_ For Lenin, imperialist _"superprofits"_ make it _" **possible to bribe** the labour leaders and the upper stratum of the labour aristocracy."_ This _"stratum of workers-turned- bourgeois, or the labour aristocracy, who are quite philistine in their mode of life, in the size of their earnings and in their entire outlook . . . are the real **agents of the bourgeoisie in the working-class** movement, the labour lieutenants of the capitalist class."_ [ **Op.
+Cit.** , p.
 284 and p.
 194]

 As can be seen, this is similar to Bakunin's ideas and, ironically enough, nearly identical to Stack's distortion of those ideas (particularly in the